bfemiano/song_plays_workshop_tutorial/Scala_Spark.md

 }
 ```

 Finally for this step, let's write a validation function.
 It will take in 2 integers.
-One to signal a number of rows, and another to define what the threshold for a minimum number of acceptable rows is.
+One for the number of rows, and another to define what the threshold for a minimum number of acceptable rows should be.
 If the number of rows is less than the threshold, we throw an exception.
 Otherwise exit normally and don't return anything.

 ```scala